ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-cm.md

 ## Port suites from accessdev
 <i>accessdev</i> was the server used for {{ model }} run submission workflow before the update to persistent sessions.
 <br>
-If you have a suite that was running on <i>accessdev</i>, you can run it on persistent sessions by doing the following steps:
+If you have a suite that was running on accessdev, you can run it using persistent sessions by carrying out the following steps:

 <ol>
     <li>